 Participation in the mandatory funded pension scheme (the second pillar) is compulsory for new entrants to the labour market (born 1983 or later), but voluntary for employees who were in the labour market in 2002 when the scheme was introduced.
-Cohorts born in 1941 or before (i.e. those beyond the pension age at the time of the reform) were not allowed to join the scheme.
-Participation in the funded pension scheme is compulsory from the age of 18.
+Cohorts born in 1941 or before (i.e., those beyond the pension age at the time of the reform) were not allowed to join the scheme.
+Participation in the funded pension scheme is automatic from the age of 18, however, since 2021 it is possible to opt out.